airavata-courses/airavata-courses.github.io/index.md

 ## Syllabus
 * Week 1: Introductions
     * Lecture 1: August 22
+        * [[Slides]]({{ site.url }}slides/SOIC-B649-Fall2017-Overview.pdf)
         * Goal: Students should understand what the course is about and what is expected from them.
         * Topics:
             * Introduce students to primary science gateways concepts
             * Introduce students to Apache Airavata
             * Introduce students to the Apache Way, open source
             * Introduce students to planned projects
     * Lecture 2: August 24th
         * Goal: Students should understand what the course is about and what is expected from them.
         * Assignment 1: August 29th